JanHerca/urantiapedia/output/wikijs/en/article/Francois_Dupont/Compte_rendu_de_la_3eme_Conference_Internationale.md

 On August 9, Michäel Hanian (Russia) opened the Study Conference by developing the first theme, dedicated to **Consecration**.

 > The Universal Father never imposes any form of arbitrary recognition, formal worship, or slavish service upon the intelligent will creatures of the universes.
 The evolutionary inhabitants of the worlds of time and space must of themselves—in their own hearts—recognize, love, and voluntarily worship him.
 The Creator refuses to coerce or compel the submission of the spiritual free wills of his material creatures.
 The affectionate dedication of the human will to the doing of the Father’s will is man’s choicest gift to God; in fact, such a consecration of creature will constitutes man’s only possible gift of true value to the Paradise Father.
-In God, man lives, moves, and has his being; there is nothing which man can give to God except this choosing to abide by the Father’s will, and such decisions, effected by the intelligent will creatures of the universes, constitute the reality of that true worship which is so satisfying to the love-dominated nature of the Creator Father. ([UB 1:1.2](/en/The_Urantia_Book/1#p1_2))
+In God, man lives, moves, and has his being; there is nothing which man can give to God except this choosing to abide by the Father’s will, and such decisions, effected by the intelligent will creatures of the universes, constitute the reality of that true worship which is so satisfying to the love-dominated nature of the Creator Father. (<a id="a56_990"></a>[UB 1:1.2](/en/The_Urantia_Book/1#p1_2))

 He highlighted the link between intellectual curiosity and deepening of the content born from the approach of the _URANTIA Book_.
 The result of his two investigations leading to a new perception of God, Men and Life.